TLCFEM/suanPan-manual/docs/Basic/Obtain.md

 This is now supported by the [VS Code extension](https://marketplace.visualstudio.com/items?itemName=tlc.suanpan).

+The following shall be noted.
-It shall be noted that for maximum compatibility, the image is compiled without AVX support.
+1. For maximum compatibility, the image is compiled without AVX support.
+2. On `amd64`, Intel MKl is used.
+On `arm64` OpenBLAS is used.

-If necessary, one can build images with different configurations.
+If necessary, one can build images with different configurations to enable `AVX` and `AVX2` support and/or `AOCL` support on AMD platforms.

 ## Precompiled Binaries